dms-codes/arduino2uiss/README.md

 # Serial Data Logger Arduino to UISS software

 This Python script is a simple serial data logger that reads data from a serial port, processes it, and logs it to a text file.
 It's designed to work with a device connected to a serial port (e.g., an Arduino) that sends data in a specific format.
+The application here is to read wx data from Arduino, save to file to be used by UISS APRS software.

 ## Requirements